hanfeng-wu/Bachelor-Thesis/wuha/README.md

-# Latex repo of the bacholer thesis of houw
+# Latex repo of the bacholer thesis of wuha

 link to latest thesis pdf [here](./output/thesis.pdf)